xcore/sc_crypto/README.rst

 This repo intends to contain modules implementing various standard crypto algorithms for decryption, encryption and hashing.

-At present - only SHA256 is implemented.
-The core of the algorithm has been hand-optimised and is encoded in assembly.
+At present - only AES and SHA256 are implemented.

+The core of SHA256 has been
+hand-optimised and is encoded in assembly.
 On the fringe there are two interfaces (one with a server thread that does the hashing, and one where the hashing happens in the calling thread); there is some waste in the